Meaning of Marriage in Islam – A Sacred Bond of Love and Commitment

 What is Nikah in Islam?

-Nikah in Islam is considered a Sunnah (practice of Prophet Muhammad, peace be upon him) and an essential part of life.
-Islam encourages marriage to protect individuals from immorality and promote companionship, love, and social harmony.
+It is considered a Sunnah (practice of Prophet Muhammad, peace be upon him) and an essential part of life.
+It also encourages marriage to protect individuals from immorality and promote companionship, love, and social harmony.
 The Holy Quran states:

 "And among His signs is that He created for you mates from among yourselves that you may dwell in tranquility with them, and He has put love and mercy between your hearts."
 (Quran 30:21)

 Nikah is not just a physical or legal contract but a sacred covenant that brings peace, love, and mutual respect.
-Islam emphasizes that both partners should enter into Nikah willingly and treat each other with kindness and fairness.
+Our religion emphasizes that both partners should enter into Nikah willingly and treat each other with kindness and fairness.

 Conclusion: